Walks around Great Alne:

 This area of woodland that lies east of Pelham Lane, next to the old station, was bought by the residents of Great Alne in the 1990's and given to the Woodland Trust.
 The wood was named after the small steam engine that ran through Great Alne which was affectionately known as the 'Coffee Pot'.
 It was the children at the Primary School who gave the wood its name.

-Located on the small triangle of ground at the entrance to the Maudslay site on Park Lane, the Jubilee Oak was planted to celebrate the Golden Jubilee of Queen Victoria in 1887.
+Located on the small triangle of ground at the entrance to the Maudslay site on Park Lane, this particular Jubilee Oak was planted to celebrate the Golden Jubilee of Queen Victoria in 1887.
+We now have another tree celebrating the Golden Jubilee of Queen Elizabeth II, planted in October 2012 in front of the Memorial Hall.